stars-laboratory/stars-laboratory.github.io/Gnews.md

 ### Recent News and Updates

+* September 2022: Undergraduate researcher Jacob O'Hara received OSU CEAT Undergraduate Research Scholarship.
+Congratulations!
+* September 2022: Boris Oskolkov joined our lab as a new MS thesis student.
+Welcome!
+* August 2022: Undergraduate student Kent Slater joined our lab as an undergraduate researcher.
+He will be supported by the NSF REU Supplement Grant.
+Welcome!
+* August 2022: PhD student Ziyang Zhang presented his research paper in the IEEE CASE 2022 conference.
+* August 2022: PhD candidate Yuxuan Li presented his research paper in the IEEE CASE 2022 conference.
+* June 2022: Our paper “Hybrid Data-Driven Feature Extraction-Enabled Surface Modeling for Metal Additive Manufacturing” has been accepted by the International Journal of Advanced Manufacturing Technology.
+* May 2022: STARs Lab participated in an equipment grant from Oklahoma Center for Adult Stem Cell Research (OCASCR) for a project “Establishment of nanoString spatial biology system at OSU”, which is led by the PI Dr. Ashish Ranjan from the College of Veterinary Medicine at OSU.
+Thanks for the support from OCASCR!
+* May 2022: Undergraduate student Andrew Bunting joined our lab as an undergraduate researcher.
+He will be supported by the Wentz Research Award.
+Welcome!
 * April 2022: PhD student Zhangyue Shi won the 2022 Outstanding Graduate Student Award in the College of Engineering, Architecture and Technology.
 Congratulations!
 * April 2022: MS student Ayse Dogan’s thesis work won the 2022 IISE Graduate Research Award.
 Congratulations!
 * April 2022: STARs Lab received the REU supplement for the ongoing PFI-TT project.
 Thanks for the generous support from NSF!
 Our lab is also looking for qualified undergraduate student to participate in this project.
 Feel free to contact Dr. Liu at chenang.liu@okstate.edu if you are interested in this project!